 Do you fret about your executive resume length?

-New clients often come to me to “fix up” and help them brand their existing resumes.
-Many have resumes that are 4 or 5, or even more pages.
-I typically advise that we should keep it to around 2-3 pages.
+Many executive job seekers have resumes that are 4 or 5, or even more pages.
+I typically advise keeping it to around 2-3 pages.

-How can we possibly distinguish my career and do me justice in 2 measly pages.
+How can I possibly distinguish my career and do myself justice in 2 measly pages.
 Does it have to be that short?

 Executive resume length and formatting should be driven by the content that needs to be there to market the candidate’s value, and by who will be reading the resume.

 Executive resume writer Erin Kennedy summed it up nicely:

 “There is no standard when it comes to the best executive resume format.
 However, the one thing to always remember is to make yours as clean and concise as possible.
 A recruiter wants to pick up a resume and glance at it and do a quick overview before reading it in depth.
 If they have a hard time picking out key points because of big blocks or paragraphs of endless text, there’s a decent chance it will get tossed to the side without further consideration.
 Stick to a couple pages, include enough white space with a clean format and you’ll improve the chances of getting noticed.”